shared responsibility of the entire community and ensure children are at the forefront of our considerations.

 Linda has served on numerous advisory committees and boards including the Chief Justice’s Taskforce on Gender Bias, the Reproductive Technology Council of Western Australia and Women Lawyers (WA).
 She is currently a Director on the boards of the Black Swan State Theatre Company, Youth Legal Services and the National Drug Research Institute.

 In January 2016 she was appointed as the inaugural Convenor of the Valuing Children Initiative.
+In March 2018 she stepped down as Convenor.
+She continues to be involved and support the work of VCI in her new role as an Expert Advisor.

 Marie Slattery has a BSc (Hons) in Psychology (Queen Margaret University, Scotland) and qualifications in leadership and lead auditing.